 Selling short stories to women’s magazines is big (although has depleted in recent years) business here in the UK and below are some of the details…

-- Best magazine is printing short stories again (Spring 2013).
-Here are Womagwriter‘s guidelines from 2007: “Every month, we are sent hundreds of stories to consider for publication.
+Here are Womagwriter‘s guidelines: “Every month, we are sent hundreds of stories to consider for publication.
 To save your time and ours, please don’t send us yours unless it meets ALL of the following criteria.
 If you do send one, address it to the Fiction Editor at BEST, 33 Broadwick St London W1F 0DQ, and print your name and address on the first or last page (not just in the covering letter, which may become detached).
 Posted MSS must be sent with a stamped, self-addressed envelope for their return.
 Keep a copy of your story, as we cannot accept responsibility for the loss of unsolicited manuscripts.
-You can submit your story by e-mail, to email@example.com – but we will need your postal address, so you can assign rights and pay you, if we decide to buy your story, so do include it.
+You can submit your story by e-mail, to firstname.lastname@example.org – but we will need your postal address, so you can assign rights and pay you, if we decide to buy your story, so do include it.

 + Your story must be original and not under consideration elsewhere.

 + It should be no less than 900 and no more than 1200 words long, and typewritten.
 Please do not send a disk or tape – these will be returned unread.
 Do not fax us your story, as this delays more urgent material.
 We do not require a synopsis or outline first, or have time to read these.
 And we don’t publish serials or poetry.

 + Your plot must be strong and convincing, its situations modern, relevant and believable.
 We are happy to have sex feature in a story, as long as it’s not too explicit.
 Characters must be believable, too, and people with whom readers can identify.
 (Please familiarise yourself with our magazine.)
 In almost all stories we print, the main character is a woman.